Marker Logo

 Topics.
 This historical marker is listed in this topic list: Forts and Castles.
 A significant historical year for this entry is 2011.

 Location.
 37° 0.065′ N, 76° 18.446′ W. Marker is in Hampton, Virginia.
 It is in Fort Monroe.
-Marker is on Fenwick Road east of Engineer Lane, on the right when traveling east.
+It is on Fenwick Road east of Engineer Lane, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Fort Monroe VA 23651, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fort Monroe Seawall History (here, next to this marker); Engineer Wharf (a few steps from this marker); a different marker also named Fort Monroe Seawall History (a few steps from this marker); First Africans in Virginia (within shouting distance of this marker); Old Point Comfort Light (about 300 feet away, measured in a direct line); Notable Locations in the Hampton Roads (about 400 feet away); Retreat / Courtesies (about 400 feet away); "Ruth Window" (about 500 feet away).
+walking distance of this marker: The Movement of a Legacy (a few steps from this marker); The Cultural Connections (within shouting distance of this marker); The Sculpture (within shouting distance of this marker); a different marker also named First Africans in Virginia (within shouting distance of this marker); Old Point Comfort Light (about 300 feet away, measured in a direct line); Notable Locations in the Hampton Roads (about 400 feet away); Retreat / Courtesies (about 400 feet away); "Ruth Window" (about 500 feet away).
 Touch for a list and map of all markers in Hampton.

 Also see . . .